saikumarvadlani/CustomerService/README.md

 1. Open `main.xaml` in UIPath Studio.
 2. Go To `Design` tab and click on `Run` button.
 3. Wait until the automation process is completed.
+4. Email can be seen in Drafs folder of Gmail.(as emails are not actual emails)

 ### Outputs